muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 mathjax: "true"
 ---
 ## Description
-**What** - Profitable App Profiles for the App Store and Google Play Markets.
 This project's aim is to find mobile app profiles that are profitable for the App Store and Google Play markets.

-**Who** - Team of developers use this report to understand what kinds of apps are likely to attract more users and make data-driven decisions with respect to the kind of apps they build.
+This report helps developers understand what kinds of apps are likely to attract more users and make data-driven decisions to the kind of apps they would build.
+Note: only free English apps are analysed.

-**How** - There are 2 main steps which are describe more detail in "Detail steps" part below
+**How** - There are 2 main steps which are described in "Detail steps" part below
 - Step 1: Data Cleaning (Deleting Wrong Data, Removing Duplicate Entries, Removing Inappropriate Records)
-- Step 2: Data Analysis (Most Common Apps by Genre, Most Popular Apps by Genre)
+- Step 2: Data Analysis (Find Most Common Apps by Genre, Most Popular Apps by Genre)

 ## Input
 A data set containing data about approximately ten thousand Android apps from Google Play.
 You can find more details and download the data set from this [kaggle link](https://www.kaggle.com/datasets/lava18/google-play-store-apps).